Moreault/AwesomeMarkup/README.md

 ## Good to know

-This is meant to be used for short strings of text such as spoken dialog in a video game and not for entire documents.
-I don't believe this library would perform very well in the latter scenario.
+This library is currently in beta and might not perform very well in all scenarios.
+It does better when used against short strings of text rather than entire documents.

-If you're looking for a complete and ready-to-use dialog parsing library, use the DML.NET library instead.
+If you're looking for a complete and ready-to-use dialog parsing library, use the [DML.NET](https://github.com/Moreault/DML.NET) library instead.

 ## Getting started